When logging in to Clipchamp, some users might see a version of this message:

 "We've detected that your hardware is currently not supported by Clipchamp.
 For the best possible experience, try updating your operating system or internet browser to the latest versions."

 If you see this, first ensure that you:

-If you do all these things and the problem persists, it might be because Chrome automatically disables some graphics card drivers that may make Chrome unstable.
+If the problem persists, it might be because your browser automatically disables some graphics card drivers that could make it unstable.
 For example, Chrome does not allow some integrated Intel HD graphics to initialise WebGL, which is a requirement in order to use Clipchamp.

-Warning: please be aware that, depending on the driver issues, changing this setting might lead Chrome to crash or otherwise behave strangely.
+Warning: please be aware that, depending on the driver issues, changing this setting might lead Chrome to crash or behave strangely.

 To try this option at your own risk, go to chrome://flags/#ignore-gpu-blacklist in a new tab, and next to Override software rendering list choose Enabled, then relaunch Chrome:

-You should also have enough free space on your computer's internal HDD or SSD, which is required for temporary project files and space during the video processing and exporting phase.
+You should also have enough free space on your computer's internal HDD or SSD, which is required for temporary files and space during the video processing and exporting phase.
 The available free space should be more than the size of the video files you're using in your project.

 If you're working with a computer that doesn't meet these requirements, Clipchamp may still work, but be aware that you could encounter problems, and will likely have a better experience on a different computer.